intel/vscode-oneapi-devcloud-connector/README.md

 ***

-This extension assists with configuring and establishing a VS Code Remote-SSH connection to the [Intel® DevCloud](https://devcloud.intel.com/oneapi/) development environment.
+This extension assists with configuring and establishing a Visual Studio Code* (VS Code) Remote-SSH connection to the [Intel® DevCloud](https://devcloud.intel.com/oneapi/) development environment.